 While many universities are just beginning to recognize the need for environmental science programs, UW-Green Bay has nearly 40 years of teaching and research experience in the field.

-The center includes the Richter Museum, Herbarium, Greenhouse, 5 natural areas totaling >1200 acres, Wabikon Lake Forest Dynamics Plot, and Lower Fox River Watershed management program.
+The center manages the Richter Museum, Fewless Herbarium, Greenhouse, five natural areas totaling >1200 acres, Wabikon Lake Forest Dynamics Plot, and Lower Fox River Watershed Monitoring Program.

 News stories in Inside